yawsf1/percentage-of-programming-language-usage-in-github/README.md

-A small project that calculate the percentage of each programming languages used in github repos
+A small project that calculate the percentage of the usage of each programming languages in github repos